 - i.
 Verbal warning Admin - ii.
 Written warning Admin (Maximum 2 written warnings) - iii.
 Depriving the student of some privileges Admin (1 to 2 weeks) - iv.
-Preventing the student from attending SUC Temporarily Admin (Suspension not exceeding 7 working days in a semester) - $v. \;\;$ Suspending the student for more than 7 working days in a semester - vi.
-Permanent expulsion from SUC. - vii.
+Preventing the student from attending SUC Temporary Admin (Suspension not exceeding 7 working days) - v.
+Suspending the student for more than 7 working days Disciplinary Action Committee - vi.
+Permanent expulsion from SUC Disciplinary Action Committee - vii.
 Canceling registration the academic degree given to the student - viii.
 SUC Management can cancel the degree in case of any falsification or deceit information or records is discovered after the completion of degree

 The level of disciplinary action will depend on the number of, and/or the extent of violation.
-DYASS & Registrar carries the right to apply any level of punishment depending on the seriousness of indiscipline act committed by the student in consultation with Vice Chancellor.
+Registrar & DYASS carries the right to apply any level of punishment depending on the seriousness of indiscipline act committed by the student.